Our recommendations are made independently. We may receive commissions from purchases made via our links.

 • Metal blending shaft and whisk could potentially harm non-stick coatings.

-Its whisk attachment was also a game-changer.
-It allowed us to effortlessly crafted a delectably silky mayonnaise in under 2 minutes.
-And when it came to whipping large batches of egg whites, it turned the blender into a hand mixer, delivering flawlessly, achieving stiff peaks with remarkable ease.
+The whisk attachment was incredibly useful too.
+It allowed us to craft a silky mayonnaise in under 2 minutes.
+It also turned the blender into a hand mixer, effortlessly achieving stiff peaks while whipping large batches of egg whites.
+Every result came out clean and consistent.

 Read our full Braun MultiQuick 5 Hand Blender in-depth review